2006 Oregon elections: State Legislature

 In the bicameral Oregon Legislative Assembly, each of the 30 Senate districts is composed of exactly two House districts.

-Detailed district boundaries may be found at the Secretary of State's web site.
+Detailed district boundaries may be found at the Secretary of State's website.

+Oregon House of Representatives

-Oregon's State House in its entirety comes up for election in even numbered years.
+Oregon's state house in its entirety comes up for election in even-numbered years.
 All 60 biennially elected seats in the House were up for election.
 Each seat has a 2-year term with no term limits.
-The Democrats won in 31 of 60 districts, gaining four seats and control of Oregon's State House for the first time since 1990.
+The Democrats won in 31 of 60 districts, gaining four seats and control of Oregon's state house for the first time since 1990.

+Oregon Senate

 Oregon State Senators serve four-year terms without term limits.
 Their terms are staggered so that only half of the Senators are up for re-election every two even-numbered years.

-The Republicans lost one seat in the State Senate, because Senator Westlund, although not up for election, switched first to non-partisan Independent to challenge for the Governor's seat, then withdrew from that race and re-registered as a Democrat, gaining the Democrats one seat.
+The Republicans lost one seat in the state senate, because Senator Westlund, although not up for election, switched first to non-partisan Independent to challenge for the governor's seat, then withdrew from that race and re-registered as a Democrat, gaining the Democrats one seat.
 The Democrats, however, also lost Senator Gordly, who was not up for election either, but she re-registered as a non-partisan Independent.
-Outside the party changes by these two individual Senators, no other seats in the Senate shifted party as a result of the election, although three incumbents declined to run for various reasons and another lost his primary.
+Outside the party changes by these two individual Senators, no other seats in the Senate shifted party as a result of the election, although three incumbents declined to run for various reasons, and another lost his primary.
+Democrats maintained their majority.

-Most races were not strongly contested in the General Election.
+Most races were not strongly contested in the general election.
 In 60% of the legislative races, the "underdog" candidate raised less than 25% of the funds his or her opponent raised.
 Also, in 85% of the 75 legislative races, the winner was the candidate who raised more money.

 Candidates for the Oregon Senate and House are listed in the chart below.
 House districts are listed next to the Senate district to which they belong (rather than listing the Senate and House in separate charts.)
 The counties covered by each Senate district are listed in italics, with (parentheses) if the county extends into other districts.
-Box colors indicate party affiliation for both incumbents and General Election winners (light blue for Democrats, light red for Republicans).
-Names and statistics of General Election winners are also boldfaced.
+Box colors indicate party affiliation for both incumbents and general election winners (light blue for Democrats, light red for Republicans).
+Names and statistics of general election winners are also boldfaced.
 For primary candidates, see Oregon primary election, 2006.